 - Understand how we can better manage the foundation for greater impact

+The board convened a smaller working group that set clear objectives.
 We started by asking ourselves a lot of questions:

 - What do we look like compared to the field—e.g., size, expenses?

 - Is board service a right or a privilege?

 - Should we continue discretionary grantmaking for board members?

 The working group knew that family members would raise concerns about proposed changes to our governance structure.
 The foundation plays a big role in bringing the entire family together.
 It encourages respect, love and service to the community, all values instilled by our founders.
 The board has always felt strongly about passing those values on to the next generation.

 We tried to anticipate issues, while emphasizing both our fiduciary and philanthropic duties to the community during the proposal development.
 For example, we knew some family members would lose interest in the foundation’s activities without participating on the board.
 However, given the size of the board, it didn’t seem appropriate to pay too much to bring the family together.

 The working group proposed reducing the maximum board size from 25 to 11, with two seats reserved for incoming members from the next generation.
 This necessitated two-year term limits, renewable once with a one-term hiatus before returning to the board.